gduclaux/FieldMoveProjectImporter_QGIS/README.md

 ## Roadmap

 This has only been tested on OSX with QGIS 3.34 (LTR), other architecture support should come if it fails in your system.
-Add support for KML files (not working at this stage) to display line drawings and polygons.
+Add support for KMZ files (not working at this stage) to display line drawings and polygons.

 ## Credits
    - Plugin construction and manual - Guillaume Duclaux, using QGIS Plugin Builder Plugin & DeepSeek